scriptrdotio/identity/README.md

 	- Identifier property for devices, groups
 	- HTML templates used in multiple instances

+### Common APIs

+###### identity/api/deleteIdentity:
+- Used for single row delete and multiple select batch delete for device, group or user according to the module sent
+- Calling this API using POST:
+	- If single identity, deletes directly and returns response
+	- If more than 1 identity, schedule a long running job and returns the job handle id (if one identity fails to delete, the whole batch will be rolled back)
+	- Params: id* (can be a string of 1 device/user id or an array of multiple ids) or name (can be a string of 1 group name or an array of multiple names) module ( can be device or group or user depending which module we are dealing with)
+- Calling using GET:
+	- Checks on the job that was scheduled
+	- Params: scriptHandleId*

+###### identity/api/getIdentity
+- Used for fetching device/user details
+- Called before View device/user and Edit device/user
+- Params: id* (string of a single device/user id)

 ### Devices
 ##### Token manipulation
 - Generate, regenerate, and revoke tokens for each device from within the View Device panel.